spd010273/event_manager/README.md

 5. Log into the database server
 6. Run 'CREATE EXTENSION event_manager;'
 7. Start the event_manager program with connection parameters to your target DB server/instance.

-Note: You may need to symling the libpq-fe.h file to /usr/includes.
-This file is located in /usr/pgsql-<version>/includes/ or wherever your repo version of PostgreSQL installed its includes

 ## Changelog